New York Spectacular Starring The Radio City Rockettes

 In the summer of 2016, Euan Morton joined the cast of the New York Spectacular Starring the Radio City Rockettes at the iconic Radio City Music Hall.
-This lavish production celebrated New York City in the summertime, with Euan playing the role of Mercury, a statue that comes to life at Grand Central Terminal to help guide two children who have become separated from their parents during a vacation in New York.
+This production celebrated New York City in the summertime, with Euan playing the role of Mercury, a statue that comes to life at Grand Central Terminal to help guide two children who have become separated from their parents during a vacation in New York.

 Euan as Mercury